Brian-Pho/Textbook-Notes/_posts/textbooks/2018-06-01-neuroscience-exploring-the-brain.md

   - *Functional magnetic resonance imaging (fMRI)*: use the difference in magnetic resonance between oxygenated and deoxygenated blood.
 - Both methods detect changes in regional blood flow and metabolism within the brain.
 - The principle is that neurons demand more glucose and oxygen when they’re active so if we detect changes in blood flow, it suggest changes in neuron activity.
-- Grey matter: a collection of neuronal cell bodies.
+- *Grey matter*: a collection of neuronal cell bodies.
-- White matter: a collection of CNS axons.
+- *White matter*: a collection of CNS axons.
-- Cortex: any collection of neurons that forms a thin sheet.
+- *Cortex*: any collection of neurons that forms a thin sheet.
-- Differentiation: the process when structures become more complex and functionally specialized.
+- *Differentiation*: the process when structures become more complex and functionally specialized.
-- Sulci: the grooves on the brain.
+- *Sulci*: the grooves on the brain.
-- Gyri: the bumps on the brain.
+- *Gyri*: the bumps on the brain.
 - Sulci and gyri arise due to expansion of the surface area of the cerebral cortex during fetal development.
 ![Figure 7.24]({{ "/assets/textbooks/neuroscience-exploring-the-brain/figure7-24.png" | absolute_url }})